rails/rails/guides/source/upgrading_ruby_on_rails.md

 #### Per-form CSRF Tokens

 Rails 5 now supports per-form CSRF tokens to mitigate against code-injection attacks with forms created by JavaScript.
-With this option turned on forms in your application will each have their own CSRF token that is specified to the action and method for that form.
+With this option turned on, forms in your application will each have their own CSRF token that is specified to the action and method for that form.

     config.action_controller.per_form_csrf_tokens = true

 #### Forgery Protection with Origin Check

-You can how configure your application to check if the HTTP `Origin` header should be checked against the site's origin as an additional CSRF defense.
+You can now configure your application to check if the HTTP `Origin` header should be checked against the site's origin as an additional CSRF defense.
 Set the following in your config to
 true: